Engine Company 25 (Washington, D.C.): History

 In July 1913 Company 5 was disbanded and Engine Company 25 occupied the firehouse.
 Its original equipment was a 1913 Ahrens Fox 700 GPM motor pumper.

 Two of the stations firefighters have been killed in the line of duty.
 Private Edward F. Laughton on March 2, 1927, and Private Lloyd A. Irwin on December 4, 1947.

 In 2007 the firehouse was listed by the National Register of Historic Places as part of the Firehouses in Washington D.C.
 Multiple Property Submission.

 Dispatches from Eng.
 Co.
 25

 April 19, 1981 The Washington Post Magazine completed a full magazine spread about the rich history and heroic actions performed by the men of Engine Company 25.
 In 1980, Engine company 25 was the busiest company in the District with 2,533 alarms.

+In 1981, Firehouse magazine published “A Firehouse Exclusive”.
+An informal survey to compare alarm responses of fire departments throughout the United States and Canada.
+Engine Company 25 was ranked tenth overall for run responses with 2,695 alarms.